Michael Wetter — Executive Director

 Tara spends as much time as possible wandering outside, looking for salamanders, frogs, lizards and other little critters -- and initiating her 8-year-old into the joys of wild spaces.
 When she, her husband James and their Brady Bunch aren't throwing living room dance parties or playing Clue, you'll find her curled up with a novel or collection of short stories.

 Tara's role: Tara manages all Intertwine Alliance communication channels and strategies, along with the Daycation project.

-Contact Tara at email@example.com with question or ideas about the website, monthly newsletter, partner listserv, Outside Voice blog, social media, Daycations or with media inquiries.
+Contact Tara at firstname.lastname@example.org with questions or ideas about the website, monthly newsletter, partner listserv, Outside Voice blog, social media, Daycations or with media inquiries.